Not Just How Much, But Where: Decomposing Epistemic Uncertainty into Per-Class Contributions: Discussion and Conclusion

 A finding we did not anticipate is that the posterior approximation shaped metric behaviour at least as strongly as the metric itself.
 Switching from variational inference to MC~dropout reversed the ranking of our deferral policies, because dropout inflated skewness precisely for the rare classes where the Taylor expansion is most sensitive.
 The disentanglement experiments sharpened this further: freezing a pretrained backbone and attaching a Bayesian head degraded AU/EU separation by over an order of magnitude compared to end-to-end training, even when the Bayesian component was identical.
 This raises a question for the growing literature on post-hoc Bayesian methods: if features are learned without any posterior objective, the resulting variance structure may not support meaningful epistemic attribution regardless of the last-layer treatment.
 We do not suggest post-hoc methods lack practical value, but the quality of their uncertainty outputs deserves scrutiny commensurate with the attention given to their scalability.

 We note several limitations.
 The additive link $\sum_k \Ck \approx \MI$ loosens under high skewness over low-probability classes, since the third-order remainder scales as $1/\mu_k^2$; $\rho_k$ diagnoses but does not correct this, and the CBEC fallback requires domain knowledge to define class partitions.
 The $1/\mu_k$ normalisation introduces $\mathcal{O}(K^2)$ scaling of the aggregate, necessitating truncation or reweighting in high-cardinality settings, though the per-class vector itself remains fully interpretable.
+Our CIFAR-100 experiments probe this cardinality effect in the disentanglement setting, but we do not evaluate high-cardinality OoD detection; ImageNet- or iNaturalist-scale class-conditional shifts remain an important stress test for future work.

 All models use MFVI, low-rank Gaussian VI, MC~dropout, or deep ensembles.
 Characterising how $C_k$ behaves under other approximate inference schemes such as Laplace approximations~\citep{daxberger2021laplace} or stochastic weight averaging~\citep{maddox2019simple} is a natural next step.

 The decomposition is not tied to any specific posterior family or architecture.
 Future work includes extending $\vC(x)$ to structured prediction tasks where class identity is less cleanly defined, integrating it into active learning acquisition functions that target specific classes, and combining low-rank ensembles with per-class attribution for richer uncertainty profiles.
-More fundamentally, making end-to-end Bayesian training more practical and scalable strikes us as a more promising path than refining post-hoc corrections, and the per-class decomposition is designed to complement that direction.\footnote{Code and trained models are available in the supplementary material.}
+More fundamentally, making end-to-end Bayesian training more practical and scalable strikes us as a more promising path than refining post-hoc corrections, and the per-class decomposition is designed to complement that direction.\footnote{Code and trained models are available \href{https://github.com/arradiat/Decomposing-epistemic-uncertainty-UAI-2026}{here} .}